willvieira/thesis/introduction.md

 The fact that each stage plays a role in the population dynamic allows one to test the effect of different management intensities at each stage of life on the long-term fate of a population.
 In that case, we can quantitatively measure the demographic rate at the scale that interests us, such as the scale at which management is applied. [@Vance2010].
 Another application of structured population models is to determine the effect of demographic rates on range dynamics.
-Assuming the regeneration success depends on seedling recruitment [@Clark2011] and that the niche occupancy of the seedlings is narrower than the niche of the adults [@Jackson2009], a mechanistic understanding of individual rates will then predict more accurately species' range dynamics.
+Assuming the regeneration success depends on seedling recruitment and that the niche occupancy of the seedlings can differ from the niche of the adults [@Jackson2009;@Ni2021], a mechanistic understanding of individual rates will then predict more accurately species' range dynamics.

 Structured population models can be mathematically formalized in many ways, although one method appears to be more recurrent in plant species.
 Individuals can be ranked into categories (usually size for plants), and mathematical rules describe their movement through their life cycle [@Caswell1997].